zhangchiqing/blog/posts/2018-03-08-symmetric-key-encryption.md

 Oops, we got an exception.

 The reason is that the message length was wrong.
-Since AES algorithms will break the message into blocks in order to encrypt it using the secret key, the message length must be a multiple of block size.
+Since AES algorithms will break the message into blocks in order to encrypt it using the secret key, the message length must be a multiple of the block size.

-`"this is a secret"` has 16 characters, it worked.
-But `"this is my secret" has 17 characters, which is not a multiple of 16, so didn't work.
+The block size for AES256 is 16. `"this is a secret"` has 16 characters, it worked.
+But `"this is my secret" has 17 characters, which is not a multiple of 16, so it didn't work.

-But then how to encrypt messages that are not a multiple of block size in length?
+But then how to encrypt messages that are not a multiple of the block size in length?

-That's the technique called [Padding](https://en.wikipedia.org/wiki/Padding_(cryptography)#Block_cipher_mode_of_operation), we need to pad the message in order to fit the block size.
+We will need the technique called [Padding](https://en.wikipedia.org/wiki/Padding_(cryptography)#Block_cipher_mode_of_operation).
+We need to pad the message in order to fit the block size.
 For example, adding spaces to the end of the message until it's 32 in length.

 The library doesn't make the decision of how to pad the message, instead, it just implements the algorithm, sets the criteria and leaves the decision of padding up to the user.
 In fact, ECB mode is not secure, because it's vulnerable to [Padding oracle attach](https://en.wikipedia.org/wiki/Padding_oracle_attack).
 Choosing the right mode is very important for being secure.

-In the next blog post, I will be talking about a different AES mode which is more practical and secure than ECB mode.

 ## Verify that Hacker can't decrypt with a different key
 OK.
 So far, we are able to encrypt a message that is a multiple of 16 in length and decrypt it back to the original plaintext.
 But we haven't checked if it's secure.
-By secure, I mean, at least a hacker shouldn't be able to decrypt the ciphertext with a different secret key.
+By "secure", I mean, at least a hacker shouldn't be able to decrypt the ciphertext with a different secret key.

 Let's try by making a hacker's key and use that to try decrypting our message
 ```